rossmacarthur/upon/README.md

 assert_eq!(result, "Hello world!");
 ```

-See the `Filter` trait documentation for more information on filters.
+See the `filters` module documentation for more information on filters.

 #### Render a template using custom syntax